udexon/XIDT/Greet_Secret_Phrase.md

 - Agents of secret societies would greet each other with secret phrases, thus authenticating their identities.

-In this example, we use 2 tabs of Firefox browser to simulate two persons -- Alice and Chris.
+In this example, we use 2 tabs of Firefox browser to simulate two persons -- Alice and Chris -- communicating via websocket.

 The source code this example can be found [here](https://github.com/udexon/XIDT/tree/master/XIDT).
-We assume to have basic knowledge of running apache2 or any other web server, and install node modules, and run the websocket server with the following command:
+We assume to have basic knowledge of running apache2 or any other web server, and installing node modules.
+Start by running the websocket server with the following command:

 ```
 node server.js